CPerezRuiz335/SQLillo/README.md

   <img src="media/output.gif" alt="animated" />
 </p>

-There is a map, you can imagine it as an N-dimensional canvas.
+There is a map, you can imagine it as an N-dimensional canvas of 40x40.
 The map has only integer positions like [1, 2], no decimals allowed!
-We will use a Cartesian coordinate system for it.
+We will use a Cartesian coordinate system for it, where bottom left corner corresponds to the origin and top right corner is [39, 39] coordinate.
 You (a player) are assigned a unique color.
 In addition, you have a set of what we call 'worker'.

 Each 'worker' has a palette of your unique color and can paint the map.
 However, he can only paint in the vertical and horizontal directions, and the squares